 Innovations are now largely based on digital technology, with the development of connected products to improve consumers' daily lives, plus associated services offered as part of a global ecosystem, such as cooking recipes updated on a mobile app.
 Groupe SEB's new connected devices aim to provide more customization, efficiency and immediacy.
-The most recent launches include: Cookeo Connect by Moulinex (recipe creation monitoring and guidance from tablet or mobile), i-Companion (connected version of the Cuisine Companion cooking food processor by Moulinex), Cooking Connect by Tefal (connected kitchen scales), Body Partner by Tefal (connected air purifiers (remote management and checking of interior air quality in the home).
+The most recent launches include: Cookeo Connect by Moulinex (recipe creation monitoring and guidance from tablet or mobile), i-Companion (connected version of the Cuisine Companion cooking food processor by Moulinex), Cooking Connect by Tefal (connected kitchen scales), Body Partner by Tefal (connected bathroom scales) or the Intense Pure Air range of connected air purifiers (remote management and checking of interior air quality in the home).